-Classroom bulletin boards can be a terrific way to show off your teacher style.
-If you really want to engage your students, take things a step further and try some of these interactive bulletin boards that get kids out of their seats and immersed in the learning experience.
-We’ve got examples for every subject and level, so find some inspiration and get started!
+Classroom bulletin boards can be a terrific way to show off your style as a teacher.
+If you really want to engage your students, take things a step further and try some of these interactive bulletin boards.
+Kids can get up out of their seats and immersed in the learning experience, even while socially distancing.
+Just make sure they use their own supplies.
+We’ve gathered examples for every subject and level, so find some inspiration and get started!

 Create a simple, colorful grid that students can use to display their best work for all to see.
 Add their names, if you like, or leave it blank, but encourage every student to display something regularly.

 Source: Miss DeCarbo/Instagram

 Use rubber bands to match the terms (also marked with push pins) with the parts.

 This interactive board allows the students the opportunity to think about their fellow classmates and to see how much they actually know about each other.

 Students can learn how to solve math word problems with this interactive board.

 Poetry can be a hard sell for some kids.
 Help them relate to it by challenging them to determine if quotes are by a famous poet or a famous pop group.
 They’ll be surprised by the answers!